A Blog post by

 • Is it made with fresh ingredients?

-• Does it taste good?
+• Does it taste well-seasoned?

-• Was it seasoned well?
+• Was it cooked or left fresh?

-• Was it blended long enough?
+• Was it blended to the right texture?

-6. Blend for at least one minute.
+• Blend for at least one minute for the right texture.